Be our guest: essential tips to create a welcoming home

 Lighting plays an important role in creating a welcoming home – think low level, soft and subtle.
-Candlelight is synonymous with Christmas so dot a variety of candles around the house: short ones on mantelpieces and windowsills, tall pillar candles on console tables, and create a dining table centrepiece with tapered candles or tea lights.
+Candlelight gives off an inviting, soothing glow, so dot a variety of candles around the house: short ones on mantelpieces and windowsills, tall pillar candles on console tables, and create a dining table centrepiece with tapered candles or tea lights.
 If you have small children or pets around, then LED candles will create exactly the same effect without the worry.

 Comfort is key

-The majority of your time will probably be spent in the living room throughout the Christmas holidays, from gathering around on Christmas Eve to watch a festive film, to lounging on the sofa after too much overindulgence (guilty as charged).
-Comfort is so important but very easy to add – it can be something as simple as making sure there are enough cushions for everyone, or that you have floor cushions or stools so no-one has to sit uncomfortably on the floor.
+Comfort is so important when making someone feel welcome, but it’s also but very easy to add – it can be something as simple as making sure there are enough cushions for everyone, or that you have floor cushions or stools so no-one has to sit uncomfortably on the floor.
 Keep some throws in a basket just in case guests start to get chilly.
 And if you have to pull out the emergency (read: less comfortable) chairs around the dining table to squeeze everyone on, then don’t forget to put a cushion on the seat.

 This time, it’s personal

 Try to include anyone who comes to stay in your home wherever possible.
-Thoughtful touches like giving them their own pair of slippers, hanging a framed photo of them on your wall, and incorporating their Christmas traditions, such as serving up festive food and drink they like or playing their favourite board game, will really make them feel welcome.
+Thoughtful touches like giving them their own pair of slippers, hanging a framed photo of them on your wall and serving up food and drink they like will really make them feel welcome.

 Room for a small one?

 When you open your home to guests, it’s only fair to extend the invitation to their pets too (providing they are cute and fluffy ones, of course).
 If you don’t have pets yourself, we’ve lots of ideas on how to share your home with a dog, for example, covering up upholstery with a washable throw.
-Or perhaps, if they’ve been a really good boy (or girl) this year, Father Christmas might even bring them a new bed?
+Perhaps if they’re frequent visitors, it might be a good idea to get them a little dog bed of their own?

 No-one wants to be scrabbling behind a cupboard to find the wifi code, so why not print it off and put in a beautiful photo frame somewhere that’s easily accessible?
-Even Grandma may want to check her emails over Christmas, and you can be sure someone is going to want to shop the Boxing Day sales online.
 Make sure there’s a spare phone charger plugged in beside their bed as well.
 Sockets with USB ports are a good idea, then overseas visitors don’t need to bring a travel adaptor with them – one less thing to pack.

 Mi casa, su casa

 Of course, the ultimate way to make your guests feel completely at home is to give them your spare key.
-This will keep everyone happy: they can come and go as they please, whereas you don’t have to wait up like a disapproving parent to let them in if they head out for a few Christmas drinks.
+This will keep everyone happy: they can come and go as they please, whereas you don’t have to wait up like a disapproving parent to let them in if they head out exploring for the day.
 Just make sure they give it back before they go – as much as you love your friends and family, no-one likes it when people pop in uninvited!

 Staying at someone else’s house for more than a night can be a little unsettling.
 You start to long for your own home where you can put your feet up on the coffee table and fall asleep in front of the TV.
 Many of these tips are simple but thoughtful touches that will make your visitors’ stay enjoyable for everyone.
 And whether your guests have travelled for thousands of miles or live just down the road, they all deserve a warm welcome.